2021 Robinhood App Review

 Compared to other beginner-friendly investing apps like Acorns, I think I actually prefer Robinhood as it allows me to buy specific stocks instead of a bundle of investments.
-At the same time it’s important to note that this means it’s on you to diversify your own investments — not to mention that Robinhood only allows you to buy full shares of stock whereas Acorns might invest your change in partial shares and other investments.
-In any case I’m excited to have purchased my first stocks (and first cryptocurrencies) via Robinhood and look forward to learning more about the world of investing.
+At the same time it’s important to note that this means it’s on you to diversify your own investments — although that’s where purchasing ETFs on Robinhood may come in handy.

 With all of that said, given Robinhood’s mistakes and controversies, it’s understandable that some would-be investors might prefer to try other options.
 For them, I’d recommend checking out SoFi Invest among many other platforms that have taken Robinhood’s core concept and made it their own.